nopSolutions/nopCommerce-Docs/en/developer/tutorials/appsettings-json-file.md

 * **ForwardedForHeaderName** This setting expects a string value.
 Specify a custom HTTP header name for identifying the protocol (HTTP or HTTPS) that a client used to connect to your proxy or load balancer.
 * **KnownProxies** This setting expects a string value.
 Specify a list of IP addresses (comma separated) to accept forwarded headers.

-### AzureBlobConfig

-We can use *Azure Blob Storage* to store blob data. nopCommerce already have feature integrated for that, we just need to set the following information correctly in order to use/enable this feature.
-Values for these setting can be obtained for *Azure* while you create the storage account.

-* **ConnectionString** This setting expects a string value.
-Here you need to add your `AzureBlobStorage` connection string
-* **ContainerName** Value for this setting is also of type string.
-In this setting we set the container name for *Azure BLOB storage*.
-* **EndPoint** This setting also expects a string value.
-Here we need to set the end point for *Azure BLOB storage*.
-* **AppendContainerName** This setting expects a boolean value.
-Set the value to **`true`** or **`false`** on the basis of whether the Container Name is appended to the `EndPoint` when constructing the url.
-* **StoreDataProtectionKeys** This setting  expects a boolean value.
-Set the value to **`true`** if you want to  use the *Windows Azure BLOB storage* for *Data Protection Keys*.
-* **DataProtectionKeysContainerName** This  setting expects a string value.
-Here you need to set up a Azure  container name for storing *Data Protection Keys* (this container  should be separate from the container used for media and should be  Private)
-* **DataProtectionKeysVaultId (optional)** This setting also expects a string value.
-Set the `Azure key vault ID` if  you need to encrypt the *Data Protection Keys*

 ### InstallationConfig

 It contains settings that used to configure the behavior of nopCommerce during the nopCommerce installation.